Difference Between Conduct and Perform

 What is Conduct?

-Conduct is a noun, which means to plan and to do something, such as an activity.
-Conduct is defined as a manner or standard of personal behavior, particularly, when founded on moral ideas.
+Conduct is a noun, meaning to plan and do something, such as an activity.
+Conduct is defined as a manner or standard of personal behaviour, particularly when founded on moral ideas.

-Conducten is a Middle English word that comes from the Latin conductus, which is the past participle of condcere, which means “to bring together, link, hire, be advantageous, be favorable to” (Medieval Latin also to lead, escort, provide a channel for [water])
+Conducting is a Middle English word that comes from the Latin conductus, which is the past participle of concern, which means “to bring together, link, hire, be advantageous, be favourable to” (Medieval Latin also to lead, escort, provide a channel for [water])

-Manage, control, Direct, operate, handle, guide are some synonyms for the conduct, and they all indicate utilizing one’s power to lead, guide, or dominate.
+Manage, control, Direct, operate, handle, and guide are some synonyms for conduct, and they all indicate utilizing one’s power to lead, guide, or dominate.

 Conduct implies accepting responsibility for a group’s actions and accomplishments.
-Management means that something is handled directly and that it is being manipulated or maneuvered toward the desired outcome.
+Management means that something is handled directly and that it is being manipulated or manoeuvred toward the desired outcome.

-Control denotes the act of regulating or restraint to stay within limits or on track.
+Control denotes regulating or restraining to stay within limits or on track.
 To achieve smooth operation, Direct requires constant directing and controlling.

 Antonyms of conduct are abandoning, disorder, obey, disorganize, mismanagement, misbehave, act up, misconduct, cut up, and so on.